FredHutch/Activators/README.md

 ---
 About
 -----
-<p>ADs were randomly created and screened in yeast using FACS, where GFP fluorescence is correlated with AD's strength</p>
+<p>Random libraries of potential Transcriptional activator domains (TADs) were screened in yeast using FACS, where GFP fluorescence is correlated with TAD's strength</p>
 <p><img style="float: right;" src ="https://raw.githubusercontent.com/FredHutch/Activators/master/figures/FACS_example.jpg" width="300" height="300" /></p>.
-<p></p>

-<p>Oligomers of DNA, consisting of 90 nucleotides were designed to randomly contain equal chance of any of the 20 amino-acids at each position.
-This 90 bp long randomized fragment is encoded in a plasmid (one or two copies of the plasmid per cell) upstream of the DNA Binding Domain of the yeast activator Gcn4.
-The plasmids were transformed into yeast strains containing GFPe as a reporter gene.</p>
+<p>Briefly, oligomers of DNA, consisting of 90 nucleotides (coding for 30 aa-long peptides) were designed to randomly contain equal chance of any of the 20 amino-acids at each position.
+These 90 bp long randomized fragments were encoded in a plasmid (one or two copies of the plasmid per cell) upstream of the DNA Binding Domain of the yeast activator Gcn4.
+The plasmids were transformed into yeast strains containing GFP as a reporter gene downstream of a Gcn4-driven promoter.</p>
 <p><img style="float: right;" src ="https://github.com/FredHutch/Activators/blob/master/figures/figure2.jpg" width="300" height="300" /></p>
-<p>Cells were FACS sorted based on their green fluorescence intensity and splitted into 4 bins of increasing fluorescence intensity and sent for sequencing.<p>
+<p>Cells were FACS sorted and collected into 4 bins of increasing green fluorescence intensity and sent for sequencing.<p>
 <p><img style="float: right;" src ="https://github.com/FredHutch/Activators/blob/master/figures/figure3.jpg" width="300" height="300" /></p>
 <p>Sequencing was paired-end (Illumina), 100nt reads with 7nt overlap between read1 and read2.</p>
 <p>include figrue</p>
-<p>18 mutants from the library were individually expressed and the fluorescence intensity was measured.
-Scores were validated in this small set.</p>
+<p>18 mutants from the library were individually expressed and their average fluorescence intensity was measured.
+Potential scores to use in regression analysis or to split the dataset into two or more classes were validated in this small set.</p>
 <p>include figure</p>
-<p>Three experiments were conducted, using different promoters to activate transcription of a GFP reporter gene: ARG3, ARG1 and ILV6.</p>
+<p>Finally, three experiments were conducted, using different promoters to activate transcription of the GFP reporter gene: ARG3, ARG1 and ILV6.</p>

 ---